roberly2120/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is at the inner function being returned.
+The variable newRoll only exists within the confines of the inner function and is not accessible by the personalDice function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The thing that is always the same is that the function inside of personalDice will always be called.
+What can change is the numerical outcome of that function with each invokation.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is only within the inner function being returned.
+That variable, as the code is written, is not accessible anywhere outside of that function.

 ### Task 3 - Stretch Goals